ntop/ntopng/doc/src/remote_assistance.rst

   :align: center
   :alt: Remote Assistance Status

-The remote assistance service will stay active even when ntopng is stopped.
-This must be manually disabled from the ntopng GUI in the Settings panel,  when remote assistance is concluded.

 Security Considerations
 -----------------------

 Here are some consideration about the remote assistance security:

 - All the traffic is end-to-end encrypted to prevent MITM (Man In The Middle) attacks
-- The remote assistance is automatically disabled after 24 hours
+- The remote assistance service must be manually disabled from the ntopng GUI in the Settings panel, when remote assistance is concluded, otherwise it is automatically disabled after 24 hours.
 - Traffic forwarding via the virtual network interface (i.e. the remote host where ntopng is running will not route traffic via n2n) is disabled to increase security

 .. _n2n: https://github.com/ntop/n2n